AmingAndrei/violence.website/content/database/pathogens/haemolacerosis.md

 .../[[index]]/[[pathogens]]/haemolacerosis.md

-**Haemolacerosis** is a fatal, anomalous medical condition identified within the confines of Blackspace.
+**Haemolacerosis** is a fatal, anomalous medical condition identified within the confines of BLACKSPACE.
 Though often referred to as a disease, its characteristics more closely resemble a **metaphysical affliction or curse**.
 The condition is universally terminal and presently **incurable**, with no known means of halting or reversing its progression once contraction has occurred.

 **Transmission and Onset**